 But she's taken captive, leading the Avengers to set out to rescue Echo from the Hand before she can be subverted into becoming one of their brainwashed assassins.(opens in new tab)

-Encountering Elektra, herself a brainwashed Hand assassin, things take a dark turn when Echo actually stabs her - and reveals that the Elektra in question was not the actual Elektra Natchios, but a Skrull who was impersonating her.
+When Maya encounters Elektra, herself a brainwashed Hand assassin, things take a dark turn when Echo actually stabs her and reveals that the Elektra in question was not the actual Elektra Natchios, but a Skrull who was impersonating her.

 This discovery kicks off the Secret Invasion (opens in new tab) storyline (itself soon to be adapted as a Disney Plus MCU show) in which Skrulls are revealed to have infiltrated Earth society in the guise of known heroes and other people from the Marvel Universe, which in turn leads to the 'Dark Reign' era which put Norman Osborn in charge of a new SHIELD-like group called HAMMER.